N.E. Johnson

 If you’re a student struggling to get through assigned reading … and then struggling to say something insightful about it … or if you’ve grown out of reading and wonder what happened to that passion, this book has actionable advice to improve your reading experience.

-Readers Reviews of On Reading Tough Books
+Readers reviews of On Reading Tough Books

 I used to read a lot all the way up until college.
 And then college really took the fun out of reading.
 I joked that I went to college to stop reading.
 This book addresses that issue.
 It shows how to bring the fun and usefulness back into reading."